US stocks rise as investors await latest inflation updates

 AP Business Writer

-NEW YORK (AP) — Stocks rose in afternoon trading on Wall Street Monday as investors prepare for a busy week of updates on inflation.
+NEW YORK (AP) — Stocks rose broadly in morning trading on Wall Street Monday as investors prepare for a busy week of updates on inflation.

-Retailers and communications stocks were among some of the biggest winners.
-Target rose 2.2% and Facebook’s parent, Meta, rose 3.4%.
+Retailers and technology stocks were among some of the biggest winners.
+Amazon rose 1.2% and Apple rose 1%.

-Technology stocks slipped and tempered gains elsewhere in the market.
-Pricey stocks in the sector tend to push the market higher or lower with more weight.

 Bond yields fell.
 The yield on the 10-year Treasury slipped to 2.78% from 2.83% late Friday.